sarahjburton/python_focus_group/README.md

 lists.py: A Python script that teaches about lists (indexing, appending, extending, inserting, deleting, split, alias, simple statistics) ranges.py: A Python script that teaches about ranges extrapractice.py: A Python script that practices the material learned in session 8

+## Session_09
+dictionaries.py: A Python script that teaches about dictionaries set_types.py: A Python script that teaches about sets and frozensets booleans.py: A Python script that teaches about booleans, comparison operators, and logic operators extrapractice.py: A Python script that practices the material learned in session 9